The 5 best AI tools for customer support teams in 2026

 Help Scout has per-user pricing, with AI features included.

-My Take: Help Scout is a good choice for teams who are just starting to explore AI.
-It focuses on helping agents more than maximizing deflection, which is a great approach for brands built on personal service.
+My Take: Help Scout is a good choice for teams who are just starting to explore AI and want to maintain a very manual, personal touch.

-Gorgias is a helpdesk made specifically for e-commerce, with amazing connections to platforms like Shopify, BigCommerce, and Magento.
-Its AI is designed to handle the most common e-commerce questions, like "Where is my order?", without breaking a sweat.
+Gorgias is a mature, reliable helpdesk built specifically for e-commerce, with amazing connections to platforms like Shopify, BigCommerce, and Magento.
+As a leader in the e-commerce space, its AI is expertly designed to handle the most common customer needs, like "Where is my order?".

 It can automate answers to those common questions, pull order info directly from your store, and even update orders or process refunds.
-It also connects with loyalty and review apps to give agents a full picture of the customer.
+It also connects with loyalty and review apps to give agents a full picture of the customer, making it a highly trustworthy platform for growing brands.

 Pros & Cons:

-Pros: The best you can get for Shopify or BigCommerce stores.
-It handles the most repetitive e-commerce tasks right away.
+• Pros: An incredibly strong choice for Shopify or BigCommerce stores.
+It handles the most repetitive e-commerce tasks right away with precision.

 Pricing: